-Students entering Asheville Academy often have a history of academic struggles including school refusal, putting forth little effort, or acting out in defiance.
-These surface behaviors often mask underlying stressors such as social isolation, bullying, or feeling overwhelmed and lost in the classroom.
+Students entering Asheville Academy often have a history of academic struggles including school refusal, learning differences, lack of effort, or defiance.
+These surface behaviors often mask underlying stressors such as social isolation, bullying or feelings of being overwhelmed.

-We have removed the toxic elements of the traditional school environment: cookie-cutter teaching, overcrowded classes, and social cliques that are barriers to a girl’s self-esteem, self-efficacy, and academic success.
+We have removed the negative elements of the traditional school environment: cookie-cutter teaching, overcrowded classes, and social cliques, all of which act as barriers to a student’s self-esteem, self-efficacy, and academic success.
 Our ultimate goal at Timbersong Black Mountain is to provide a structured and supportive learning community in order to empower students by fostering a positive relationship to learning while maintaining a rigorous standards-based curriculum.

 Students take part in hands-on learning opportunities outside of the classroom.

-In the classroom, students are supported in developing positive relationships with peers and learn to cooperate with others.
+In the classroom, students are supported in developing positive relationships with peers and teachers.

 No matter the challenge, Asheville Academy is here to help, and in most cases, has a proven track record of helping students with this challenge succeed in school.

 No, and oftentimes we can faciliate credit recovery for those that may fall behind.
 Often, students that struggle in traditional academic environments thrive within our smaller, more personalized classroom setting.
-In addition, we have licensed teachers who are dedicated to seeing each child under their care succeed and our academic programs are accredited by AdvancED.
+In addition, we have qualified teachers who are dedicated to seeing each child under their care succeed within our academic program, Timbersong Academy, which is accredited by AdvancED.

 Absolutely.
-We provide rolling enrollment for new students year-round and will work directly with your child’s home school to make the transition into this new academic environment as smooth as possible.
+We provide rolling admissions for new students year round and will work directly with your child’s home school to make the transition as smooth as possible.

 No, all of our core classes are taught by direct-instruction by qualified teachers.
-We have a fully accredited school onsite with licensed teachers offering an intimate, personalized academic environment where your child can receive the attention they need to succeed.
-This is all traditional classroom work with licensed teachers in small, personalized academic environment.
+We have a fully accredited school onsite with content teachers offering an intimate, personalized academic environment where your child can receive the attention they need to succeed.

-As an accredited institution with teacher-led classes (not packet work), we focus on middle school academic standards.
-For those requiring advanced work, we utilize the independent study periods for honors curriculum while still maintaining a student’s overall focus on making the emotional and behavioral changes that brought the student to us.
+Yes, as an accredited institution with teacher-led classes (not packet work), we focus on 6th-9th grade academic standards.
+For those requiring advanced work, students work with their teacher individually to receive honors credit while still maintaining an overall focus on making the emotional and behavioral changes that brought them to us.

-Students are in for a full day of classes Mon through Thursday from 9am – 3pm.
-Fridays are reserved for personal growth curriculum which is service work and community involvement efforts.
-We have licensed teachers delivering curriculum approved by AdvancEd.
+Students are in a full day of classes Monday through Thursday from 9 am – 4 pm.
+Fridays are reserved for electives, personal growth curriculum, and community service projects.
+We have qualified teachers delivering curriculum approved by AdvancED.